National Public Radio (NPR) and BBC World Radio recently visited SFI CASA´s Shock Tube Facility.

 «If you want to join the national team in structural analysis and get a job this is the place to be».

-Imagine a Virtual Lab were physical crash tests are made history and test time is dramatically reduced.
+Imagine a Virtual Lab were physical crash tests are made history.
 If you are a car manufacturer, savings could be hundreds of million euros a year.